yupeng0921/iproute2_learning/ss.md

 * <rmem_alloc>
   the memory allocated for receiving package
 * <rcv_buf>
-  the total memory can be allocated for receive package
+  the total memory can be allocated for receiving package
 * <wmem_alloc>
-  the memory allocated for sending package, the package has been sent to IP layer, but not been acked.
+  the memory used for sending package (which has been sent to layer 3).
 * <snd_buf>
-  the total memory can be allocated for send package
+  the total memory can be allocated for sending package
 * <fwd_alloc>
-  the memory allocated by the socket as cache, but not used for receive/send pacakge yet.
+  the memory allocated by the socket as cache, but not used for receiving/sending pacakge yet.
 If need memory to send/receive package, the memory in this cache will be used before allocate additional memory.
 * <wmem_queued>
-  The memory allocated for sending package, the package has not yet been sent to IP layer, which means the package is queued in the socket.
+  The memory allocated for sending package (which has not been sent to layer 3).
 * <opt_mem>
-  The memory used for store socket option, e.g., the key for TCP MD5 signature.
+  The memory used for storing socket option, e.g., the key for TCP MD5 signature.
 * <back_log>
   The memory used for the sk backlog queue.
-On a process context, if the process is receving package, and a new package comes, it will be put into the sk backlog queue, so it can be received by the process immediately.
+On a process context, if the process is receving package, and a new package is received, it will be put into the sk backlog queue, so it can be received by the process immediately.